 1. Knowledge is holistic and includes experience.

 What I mean by this is that there are no “subjects” as we see them.
-All knowledge is knowledge, and since we know through Constructivist principles that students construct their knowledge and worldview from their subjectiveexperience, the variety and breadth of experiences a person lives through is not a separate from the knowledge they gain through conversation, books, school, or other media.
+All knowledge is knowledge, and since we know through Constructivist principles that students construct their knowledge and worldview from their subjective experience, the variety and breadth of experiences a person lives through is not separate from the knowledge they gain through conversation, books, school, or other media.
 There is no “socio-emotional” or “logical-mathematical” learning, there is only learning.
-Cross-curricular activities should be encouraged and applied at all grade levels to connect as much of a child’s world as possible.
+Cross-curricular activities should be encouraged and applied at all grade levels to connect as much of a student’s world as possible.

 2. People are defined by their actions and choices.